Best Value BSW Colleges 2026

 Completion Rate

-At #111 for value, Salt Lake Community College's BSW program isn't the most budget-friendly option.
+At #111 for value, Oklahoma State University-Oklahoma City's BSW program isn't the most budget-friendly option.
 Still, it's worth checking if other factors like fieldwork placements or campus resources tip the scale.

-After financial aid, students pay an average of $8,853 per year — a reasonable cost for a BSW degree.
-Average financial aid of $3,818 is below what many comparable programs offer, so explore outside scholarships.
-Only 6.0% of students take out loans, suggesting most can manage costs without heavy borrowing.
+After financial aid, students pay an average of $5,347 per year — a reasonable cost for a BSW degree.
+Financial aid averages $6,822 per student, which helps offset the sticker price.
+Only 21.0% of students take out loans, suggesting most can manage costs without heavy borrowing.

 112